Art History (AHST)

 Attributes: GDAH Graphic Design: Art History

-This course introduces students to art history as a discipline through the theme of technology by examining a series of paradigm monuments from antiquity and the medieval world within a global context.
-These monuments will form an entry points into a time and place where students will learn about associated monuments.
-Ancient and medieval use of sophisticated technologies such as bronze casting to stained glass will be explored.
-Today's technologies such as digital photography, augmented reality, as well as satellite and LiDAR image acquisition will be examined to understand how analyses and interpretations are formed and changed over time.
-Previously AH 0101A.
+This course introduces students to art history as a discipline through the theme of technology by examining a series of important artworks from historic cultures within a global context.
+These works will serve as entry points into varied artistic traditions whose study will develop students' analytic skills.
+Premodern use of sophisticated technologies such as bronze casting to stained glass will be explored.
+The use of modern technologies from imaging and digital reconstruction to chemical analysis and artificial intelligence will be examined to understand how analyses and interpretations are formed and changed over time.

 AHST 1002 Exploring Art History: Migration and Art: Raids, Trade, Pilgrimage 3 Credits